-The long term deferred tax liability amounted to \$0.7 million.
-The net deferred tax liability is comprised of \$0.7 million which related to the difference between the book and tax basis on identifiable tangible asset and liability accounts.
+The long term deferred tax asset amounted to \$2.8 million.
+The net deferred tax asset is comprised of \$3.0 million of deferred tax asset related to tax loss carryforwards, \$0.9 million of deferred tax liability related to the difference between the book and tax basis of identifiable intangible assets, and \$0.7 million of deferred tax asset related to the difference between the book to tax differences and liability accounts.